 Who is implementing the model?

-SafeCare was implemented by 538 providers in 2019.
-The model requires a high school diploma and experience in child development for providers; a bachelor’s degree is recommended.
+SafeCare was implemented by 519 providers at accredited agencies in 2022.
+The model does not require specific educational degrees or majors for providers but recommends a bachelor’s degree and some experience in human services or child development.
 Provider caseload limits are determined by local programs.

-SafeCare Coaches complete a certification process, which includes attending the home visitor training and an additional 2-day workshop focused on fidelity monitoring and supportive coaching.
-A half-day training is available for supervisors and/or administrators who do not deliver the SafeCare program to families, but need more detailed information about the curriculum to effectively support implementation.
+SafeCare Coaches complete a certification process, which includes becoming a certified SafeCare Provider and additional training and certification focused on fidelity monitoring and supportive coaching.
+A half-day training is available for supervisors and/ or administrators who do not deliver the SafeCare program to families, but need more detailed information about the curriculum to effectively support implementation.

 Where is the model implemented?

-SafeCare operated in 91 local agencies across 18 states in 2019.
-SafeCare also operated outside the United States and its territories in Australia, Canada, Israel, Spain, Taiwan, and the United Kingdom in 2019.
+SafeCare operated in 96 local agencies across 21 states in 2022.
+SafeCare also operated outside the United States and its territories in Australia, Canada, Haiti, Israel, Japan, Kenya, New Zealand, Spain, Taiwan, and the United Kingdom in 2022.